-This guide provides information to help you choose a nursing home for yourself or a loved one.
-Nursing homes,
+This information is to help you choose a nursing home for yourself or a loved one.
+Nursing homes, sometimes called

-sometimes called skilled nursing facilities, serve both long-term residents and people who come for a short period for
+skilled nursing facilities, serve both long-term residents and people who come for a short period for rehabilitative

 A nursing home can be a freestanding facility or it can be part of a continuing care retirement community (CCRC).
 A